ningrumdaud/ningrumdaud.github.io/_posts/2024-11-11-demo-ResumAIScan.md

 This makes the match process dynamic and adaptive.
 Rather than predefined templates, the system tailors its evaluation based on what this specific job ad emphasizes.

 ### 5️⃣ RAG Retrieval from Resume
-Using the questions, I perform a semantic search over the resume chunks in ChromaDB.
+Using the screening questions generated in the previous step, I perform a semantic search over the resume chunks in ChromaDB.
 Each question pulls the top-k matching segments from the resume.

 ```python
 res = collection.query(query_embeddings=embed([q]).tolist(), n_results=3)